AmirHoseinHadian/assm/docs/models/model_classes.rst

-.. currentmodule:: rlssm
+.. currentmodule:: assm

 Model classes
 =============

 These classes can be used to define different available models.
-Currently, 5 classes of models are implemented in `rlssm`:
+Currently, 3 classes of models are implemented in `assm`:

 1. simple reinforcement learning models: :ref:`RLModel_2A <RLModel_2A>`
 2. diffusion decision models: :ref:`DDModel <DDModel>`